 It won't be long before drones would be used full-fledged in sports photography after already making a great show at the Sochi Olympics.
 Drones in sports photography mean not only accessible pictures of aerial sports like ski and snowboarding but also a distant and clear view of all sports.
 Now, there isn't a need to fix multiple cameras on different location during a racing/sports event.
 A remotely operated drone can capture the moves of the sportsman at different periods.
 A great example would be Airdog.
 It has created the auto-follow action sports quadcopter for this very purpose.

-How does the seabed look like?
+How does the seabed look?
 How could one capture the moments spent underwater with family?
-Many such questions have been answered by Ziphius, the aquatic drone.
-Ziphius is the first smartphone-controlled aquatic drone which comes with multiferous utility.
+Ziphius, the aquatic drone have answered many questions.
+Ziphius is the first smartphone-controlled aquatic drone which comes with multifarious utility.
 And guess what?
 It not only enables you to click pictures and videos but also plays with you!

 5. Studio lighting for photo shoots!

 Lighting up a photo shoot involves an array of tasks such as setting up reflector discs, flashlights, convertible photo umbrellas, and a lot of power cables.
-This can not only be cumbersome but also limiting because of the fixed position of the lights.
+It can not only be cumbersome but also limiting because of the fixed position of the lights.
 The researchers at MIT recently discovered the portable and automated alternative to drones.
 A drone equipped with light could be used by the photographers and shifted according to light needs, merely with a remote.
-This has proven to be a boon to the photographer fraternity and ensured unbounded creativity.
+The invention has proven to be a boon to the photographer fraternity and ensured boundless creativity.

 Do share your experiences about drones for aerial photography in the comments.
 Don't forget to add links to the images that you have shot from the sky!